Before saying "yes" to a photographer, it's important to feel like you can be yourself, to have a mutual connection and trust.

 My college is the best for offering American Sign Language classes.
 I was around many hearing impaired students and I quickly became frustrated that it was hard to communicate.
 ASL wasn’t a required corse for me, but I signed up for a class.
 Do I know much sign because of it?
 No. Do I get nervous and forget everything I learned when trying to sign?
 Yup.
 But I loved getting to be apart of a thriving community that was so welcoming (and may I say talkative)!
 Other than film, ASL was my favorite subject.
 I hope to one day to continue with sign language to connect better with more people . 🤟🏼

 Besides photography, music gives me all the feels.
 I get chills when a song connects with me.
-I cry at both sad and happy songs!
 I always hear the music playing in restaurants.
-I love learning about new artists/songs, or finding old songs I missed.
+I love learning about new artists/songs, or finding old songs I somehow missed.
 My life is better with people like Sam Smith, Stevie Wonder, and Nina Simone in the mix - but Abba is my favorite band of all time.
 I’m open to any genre, but recently I’ve been into indie-folk, pop-rock, and EDM.

 Remember when I said I didn't know how film would help me in my photography career?
 Turns out it already had.
 One Thanksgiving my father brought out his projector and showed us slides he and my mother shoot in the 80’s.
 I was blown away by the composition, colors, and timelessness of the photos.
 I promptly developed the slides into digital files so I could have them forever.
 To this day these images are a source of inspiration for me.